The Novel Editors

 In his capacity as the director of the New York Pitch Conference he works with senior publishing house editors to locate and tap potential in budding new authors working in a variety of genres including upmarket literary and general fiction, serious and light women's fiction, narrative nonfiction, historical fiction, mystery, SF and fantasy.

 Michael is a vigorous producer of articles on fiction and novel craft, including the Six Act Two-Goal Novel, Storyboarding Your Scene, Studies in Third Person POV, and many more.

-Michael also contributes as editor and publisher to several journals and literary projects, including but not limited to Del Sol Press, The Potomac Journal of Poetry and Politics, Double Room, and the Del Sol Review.
-His own work has appeared in such literary journals as the North American Review, Quarterly West, Pittsburgh Quarterly, The Literary Review, American Way Magazine, and Conjunctions.
-His novel, ALL THE DARK WE WILL NOT SEE, is published by the distinguished Serving House Books.
-He was one of the winners of the first Imitation William Faulkner Contest sponsored by the University of Mississippi, and has served as judge for various writing contests, including the Writer's Digest Finalist Prize for best short fiction.
+Michael contributes as editor and publisher for Del Sol Press, and the Del Sol Review, a short fiction and poetry journal which publishes traditional and "on the edge" work.
+His own fiction has appeared in such literary journals as the North American Review, Quarterly West, Pittsburgh Quarterly, The Literary Review, American Way Magazine, and Conjunctions.
+His first novel, ALL THE DARK WE WILL NOT SEE, is published by the distinguished Serving House Books, and under the pseudo, W.W.
+Gleeson, he writes adult fantasy novels including PIPER ROBBIN AND THE AMERICAN OZ MAKER now on sale and a recent bestseller on Amazon.
+Michael has also served as judge for various writing contests, including the Writer's Digest Finalist Prize for best short fiction.

 Application and Registration